luisbarrasandoval/Life/README.md

 # Game Of Life - love2d

 ### Start
-* Install love2d `apt install love2d` in debian 11 and Ubuntu
+* Install love2d `apt install love` in debian 11 and Ubuntu
 * Execute: `love .` in the folder project

 ### Result